-The Group responded robustly and guickly to the challenges created by the spread of the virus and the impact in 2020 was mainly concentrated in Aviation, as the pandemic significantly reduced global air traffic and installation activity.
+The Group responded robustly and quickly to the challenges created by the spread of the virus and the impact in 2020 was mainly concentrated in Aviation, as the pandemic significantly reduced global air traffic and installation activity.
 Other business units were less affected, reflecting the benefit of our diversified business model and B2B and B2G mission critical supplier status.
 Material actions have been and will be taken as appropriate to maintain business continuity and provide sufficient liquidity to the organisation.

-As at 31 December 2020, the Group has \$1,638m of liquid resources (Cash: \$938m, undrawn RCF: \$700m) and an expectation that the Group will generate positive free cash flow and reduce leverage over the medium to long term.
+As at 31 December 2020, the Group has \$2,116.7m of liquid resources (Cash: \$932m, undrawn RCF: \$700m and an undrawn intercompany facility \$484.5m) and an expectation that the Group will generate positive free cash flow and reduce leverage over the medium to long term.

 Whilst the economic outlook remains very uncertain due to the Covid-19 pandemic, the Directors have a reasonable expectation that the Group shall continue to operate as a going concern for the foreseeable future.
-Consequently.
-Connect Bidco Limited continues to adopt the going concern basis in preparing the 2020 consolidated financial statements.
+Consequently, the Company continues to adopt the going concern basis in preparing the 2020 consolidated financial statements.